peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* The sum of the two objects.
+* The sum of the two numbers, that is, this arbitrary-precision binary floating-point number plus another arbitrary-precision binary floating-point number.

 ### Add
     public EFloat Add​(EFloat otherValue, EContext ctx)